The Harmful Effects of Second-hand Smoke

 How harmful is second-hand smoke?

-Second-hand smoke is poisonous and has over 4000 chemicals, including 50 that can cause cancer.
+Second-hand smoke is poisonous.
+It has over 4000 chemicals, including 50 that can cause cancer.
 Some of the chemicals in second-hand smoke are:

 - Benzo[a]pyrene – found in coal tar, one of the most potent cancer-causing chemicals.